ksator/python-training-for-network-engineers/napalm/readme.md

 NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) is a Python library to interact with different network operating systems.
 source code: https://github.com/napalm-automation/napalm
 doc: https://napalm.readthedocs.io/en/latest/index.html

+**For more details about Junos automation with NAPALM you can refer to https://github.com/ksator/junos-automation-with-NAPALM **

 installation:
 ```
 sudo pip install napalm